Bjorn-Strom/FSS/docs/documentation/Feliz.md

 ```

 I did however find that there isn't much to gain by doing this.
 Fss already generates Css with classnames and can be used in a very straight forward way.
+I also felt it went against one of my goals of this project which was to have a system that is independent of any frontend framework and can be used in any way the user wants.

 The equivalent styling in Feliz with normal Fss is: